lawrie/ulx3s_retro/README.md

 The Mister project includes all three of these computers, but there is currently no implementation of the Commodore Pet on the Ulx3s.

-Also in 1976, the most successful of the second generation of games consoles was produced: the [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600).
-The Mister project has an implementation of this, and there is an [open source version](https://github.com/lawrie/atari_2600) on the TinyFPGA BX board, but not yet on the Ulx3s board.
+Also in 1977, the most successful of the second generation of games consoles was produced: the [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600).
+The Mister project has an implementation of this, and there is an [open source version](https://github.com/lawrie/atari_2600) on the TinyFPGA BX board, and a [version](https://github.com/lawrie/ulx3s_atari_2600) on the Ulx3s board.
+The Ulx3s version is not completely accurate, but allows you to play many games, loaded via an OSD.

 In 1979, Atari launched their range of [8-bit home computers](https://en.wikipedia.org/wiki/Atari_8-bit_family).
 The Mister project includes an implementation of these, but not the Ulx3s.

-The first of the Texas Instruments home computers based on the [TMS9900](https://en.wikipedia.org/wiki/Texas_Instruments_TMS9900) chip, the TI-99/4, also appeared in 1979.
+The first of the Texas Instruments home computers based on the [TMS9900](https://en.wikipedia.org/wiki/Texas_Instruments_TMS9900) chip, the TI-99/4, also appeared in 1979, but the more successful TI-99/4A machine did not appear until 1981 - see below.

 That year also saw the [Mattel Intellivision](https://en.wikipedia.org/wiki/Intellivision) games console, which was a rival to the Atari 2600, and used the General Instruments CP1610 chip, which was based on the PDP-11.
 There is an unofficial Mister version of this.

-Unix was ported to other machines in the 1970s and 1980s and there is a version of the [Cortex](https://gitlab.com/pnru/cortex) project on the Ulx3s board that implements a version of V6 Unix on a TMS9900 chip.
+Unix was ported to machines, other the PDP-11, in the 1970s and 1980s and there is a version of the [Cortex](https://gitlab.com/pnru/cortex) project on the Ulx3s board that implements a version of V6 Unix on a TMS9900 chip.
 This is a recreation of the [Powertran Cortex](http://www.powertrancortex.com/) machine that appeared in Electronics Today in 1982 and 1983.
 The original machine ran several operating systems, but not Unix.

 The late 1970s also saw the start of the microprocessor based arcade machines.